-The Department of Physics and Space Science at the RMC offers MSc and PhD programs with specialisation in Space Science.
-At RMC, students study theoretical, experimental and observational aspects of Space Science in areas of research that include space mission analysis, mission and payload design, remote sensing, satellite tracking, ionospheric physics and space weather, and auroral studies.
+The Department of Physics and Space Science at RMC offers M.Sc. and Ph.D. programs with specialization in Space Science.
+Students study theoretical, experimental, and observational aspects of Space Science in areas of research that include space mission analysis and design, satellite propulsion, astrophysics, remote sensing, satellite tracking, ionospheric and magnetospheric modeling, space weather, and auroral studies.
 The Department offers a variety of graduate courses designed to prepare students for thesis research in these diverse areas under the guidance of faculty members.

 Comments or suggestions are welcomed at: email@example.com